18kimn/revisiting-dubois/content/raw-texts/paper.md

   geom_spike()
 ```

-This geom was inspired by plate 22 of _Data Portraits_,
+This geom was inspired by plate 22 of _Data Portraits_, shown alongside
+the rendered output of [@lst:spike] below.
+Here, spikes take on a
+slightly more violent shape, with serrated marks stabbing into circles
+at the center.
+This graphic argues that one years' data stems from
+previous years' data, as opposed to being completely separated measures.
+In the context of my graphic, Georgia in 2000 is very much tied to
+Georgia in 1990.

 A quirk about this geom and the `geom_spiral` function that follows is
 that in order to be understood within the `ggplot2` framework, the